Purpose of this guidance

 Unless staff are in a situation where the risk of coronavirus transmission is extremely high, risk assessments should reflect the fact that the role of PPE in providing additional protection is limited.

-Any stewarding roles or management of queues etc must take account of 2m physical distancing between individuals/separate households, which applies to all adults and children over the age of 11.
+It is recommended that any stewarding roles or management of queues etc must take account of 2m distance.

 Additional signage and communication considerations